AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-smart-campaign-cards.md

    ![](assets/image2015-9-22-14-3a54-3a12.png)

-1. Tap [Send Sample](../../../../../product-docs/core-marketo-concepts/mobile-apps/marketo-moments/working-with-moments/sending-a-sample.md) or [Preview Email](../../../../../product-docs/core-marketo-concepts/mobile-apps/marketo-moments/working-with-moments/previewing-an-email.md)&nbsp;(click these links for details).
+1. Tap [Send Sample](../../../../../product-docs/core-marketo-concepts/mobile-apps/marketo-moments/working-with-moments/sending-a-sample.md) or [Preview Email](../../../../../product-docs/core-marketo-concepts/mobile-apps/marketo-moments/working-with-moments/previewing-an-email.md) (click these links for details).

    ![](assets/image2015-9-22-14-3a52-3a11.png)